Are Colorado Records Public?

 - Confidential Records:

 Colorado record custodians must deny requests to records where such access would be contrary to any law.
 According to C.R.S.
-24-702-204(1), this exemption covers all records where disclosure would contravene:
+24-702-204(1) Article 72 Public records, this exemption covers all records where disclosure would contravene:

 - A state statute